puyanguvic/semenatic_routing_and_load_balance/ase_llm_load_balancer.md

 An endpoint MAY be configured as either an IP address or a domain name.
 If a domain name is used, the DNS subsystem is responsible for resolving one or more IP addresses.

-Each resolved address MAY be materialized as a schedulable endpoint according to the configured DNS mode:
+Each doamin name MAY be resolved as one or multiple schedulable endpoints according to the configured DNS type:

 - `strict_dns`
   All currently resolved addresses MUST be treated as distinct endpoints.
 The resolver SHOULD poll periodically so that newly added addresses are admitted and removed addresses are withdrawn.

 - `logical_dns`
-  The configuration maps to one logical endpoint, and only one currently preferred resolved address is used for scheduling at a time.
+  In this type, only the first IP address which DNS returned and used for LLM endpoint.

+In this mode, each domain name maps to one LLM endpoint.

 ##### API Key